ispeters/async_scope/asyncscope.md

 copying requires incrementing the scope's count, which is only allowed when the scope is open; if copying fails, the new sender is an unassociated sender that behaves as if it were the result of a failed call to `nest()`.

-If `nest()` is invoked on a scope in the unused state and `nest()` fails by throwing an exception, the scope remains in the unused state as part of providing the Strong Exception Guarantee.
+If `nest()` is invoked on a token whose scope is in the unused state and `nest()` fails by throwing an exception, the scope remains in the unused state as part of providing the Strong Exception Guarantee.

-While a scope is closed or joined, calls to `nest(snd, scope)` will always fail by discarding the given sender and returning an unassociated _`nest-sender`_.
+While a scope is closed or joined, calls to `nest(snd, scope.get_token())` will always fail by discarding the given sender and returning an unassociated _`nest-sender`_.
 Failed calls to `nest()` do not change the scope's count.
 Unassociated _`nest-senders`_ do not have a reference to the scope they came from and always complete with `stopped` when connected and started.
 Copying or moving an unassociated sender produces another unassociated sender.

 The state transitions of a `counting_scope` mean that it can be used to protect asynchronous work from use-after-free errors.
 Given a resource, `res`, and a `counting_scope`, `scope`, obeying the following policy is enough to ensure that